-Because glutamine is naturally produced in the body and found in many foods, there is no need to be concerned about consuming normal quantities of it.
+Because this amino acid is naturally produced in the body and found in many foods, there is no need to be concerned about consuming normal quantities of it.

-Glutamine supplements range in dosage, but amounts ranging from 5-45 grams per day have been studied with no negative side effects for use up to 6 weeks.
-However, 5-15 grams per day seems to be plenty.
+Glutamine supplements range in dosage, but amounts ranging from 5 to 45 grams per day have been studied with no adverse side effects for use up to 6 weeks.
+However, 5 to 15 grams per day seems to be plenty.

 Some studies have raised concerns about the uptake of other amino acids if glutamine is consumed in high quantities for a long period of time.
 However, there is no definitive data yet.

-If you are planning on taking glutamine powder it is recommended that you start with 5 grams per day.
-As with any supplement, it is important that you buy from a company that is well trusted.
-Look for companies that have their products tested by third party labs for purity and label accuracy.
-If you aren’t sure where to start; UXO supplements offers a reasonably priced high quality glutamine powder.
+If you plan on taking this amino acid as a supplement, you should start with 5 grams daily.
+As with any supplement, you must buy from a company that is well trusted.
+Look for companies that have their products tested by third-party labs for purity and label accuracy.
+If you aren’t sure where to start, UXO supplements offer a reasonably priced, high-quality powder.
 You can learn more about it and order it here.